tinghe14/MLE-Learner/README.md

 - [sorting]()
 ## pytorch syntax overview
 <a id='pso'></a>
-- [my note for Pytorch in Chinese](https://github.com/tinghe14/MLE-Learner/blob/cffde655d457b99a9a4a83f43e3b6f902bbaaf7a/Coding%20Language/Pytorch%20Syntax%20Overview/Pytorch.md): pycharm IDE + important modules for training and validating nn models including tensorboard
+- my note - [Pytorch in Chinese](https://github.com/tinghe14/MLE-Learner/blob/cffde655d457b99a9a4a83f43e3b6f902bbaaf7a/Coding%20Language/Pytorch%20Syntax%20Overview/Pytorch.md): pycharm IDE + important modules for training and validating nn models including tensorboard

 # Software Design and Unit Test
 <a id='sdut'></a>